CopterExpress/clover/docs/en/copterhack2022.md

 # CopterHack 2022

-CopterHack 2022 is an international open-source project competition on aerial robotics.
-The primary direction of the CopterHack 2022 is team competition with a free choice of the project topic.
-In addition, this year we organized a separate category, company case.
-The competition’s language is English.
+CopterHack 2022 is an international open-source projects competition on aerial robotics.
+The mainstream of the CopterHack 2022 is team competition with a free choice of the project topic.
+In addition, this year we organized a second category, company cases.
+The competition’s main language is English.

-You can read the articles of the CopterHack 2021 finalist teams by the link [CopterHack 2021](copterhack2021.md).
+You can see the articles of the CopterHack 2021 finalist teams by the link [CopterHack 2021](copterhack2021.md).

-The proposed projects have to be open source and be compatible with the Clover quadcopter platform.
-Throughout the competition, teams work on their ideas and developments, bringing them closer to the state of the complete product.
-In addition, industry experts assist the participants through lectures and regular feedback.
+The proposed projects have to be open-source and be compatible with the Clover quadcopter platform.
+Teams will work on their projects throughout the competition, bringing them closer to the state of the finished product.
+Industry experts will assist the participants through lectures and regular feedback.

 ## Company case competition

-Teams are invited to dive into the development of the following company cases:
+Teams are welcome to dive into the development of the following company cases:

-1. Modification of the PX4 firmware version v1.12.0 for Clover.
+1. To make a modification of the PX4 firmware version v1.12.0 for Clover.
-2. Development of the PX4v4 flight controller board based on COEX Pix (dimensions 55x40 mm) and with the opportunity of Raspberry Pi CM 4 installation.
+2. To develop the PX4v4 flight controller board with the dimensions 55x40 mm and the compatibility of a Raspberry Pi CM 4 installation.

-The list of cases can be further expanded.
+The list of cases will be further expand.

 ## CopterHack 2022 stages

-The qualifying and project development stages of the competition are to be held in an online format.
+The qualifying and project development stages are to be held in an online format.
 The final round is to be made in a hybrid mode (offline + online).
 The competition involves monthly updates from the teams with regular feedback from the Jury.
 All teams have to prepare a final video and presentation about the project's results to participate in the final stage.

-1. Qualifying round.
-Applications due October 31, 2021.
+1. Qualifying stage.
+Applications are wilcome due October 31, 2021.
-2. Project development stage.
-The competition stage assumes continuous mentorship of participants.
-The round starts on June 7, 2021, and lasts until February 28, 2022.
+2. Projects development stage.
+This stage includes monthly updates and mentorship of participants, starts at June 10, 2021, and continuous until February 28, 2022.
-3. All participating teams shall prepare the final video to proceed to the final round.
+3. All participating teams should shoot the final video to proceed to the final round.
 Final videos have to be submitted from March 1 up to March 31, 2022.
-4. Final round.
-Project presentation (April 9–10, 2022)
+4. The final round.
+Projects presentation at April 9–10, 2022.

 ## Conditions and criteria for evaluating the final result

 General project requirements:

 1. Open-source.
-2. Clover platform compatibility.
+2. Compatibility with the Clover platform.

 Criteria for judging the jury at the final:

-1. Readiness and article (max.
-10 points): the degree of readiness of the project; an accessible and understandable description of the project in the article; attached code with comments, diagrams, drawings.
-According to the article, it should be possible to repeat the project and get the result.
+1. Readiness and the article (max.
+10 points): the degree of readiness of the project; an accessible and understandable description of the project in the article; a link to the code with comments, diagrams, drawings.
+According to the article, it should be possible to reproduce the project and get the result.
-2. Amount of work done (max.
-6 points): the amount of work done by the team in the framework of CopterHack 2022, its complexity, and technical level.
+2. Amount of work has been done (max.
+6 points): the amount of work has been done by the team in the framework of CopterHack 2022, its complexity, and the technical level.
 3. Usefulness for Clover (max.
-6 points): the relevance of the Clover and PX4 platform application in practice, the potential level of demand for development from other Clover users.
+6 points): the relevance of the Clover and PX4 platform application in practice, the potential level of demand from other Clover users.
 4. Presentation at the final (max.
 3 points): quality and entertainment of the final presentation; completeness of the project coverage; demonstration; answers to the jury's questions.

 ## Prize fund

-The primary direction involves the following prizes from COEX based on the results of the jury evaluation at the final round:
+The mainstream of the CopterHack 2022 involves the following prizes from COEX based on the results of the jury's evaluation of projects at the final round:

-* 1st place: $3000.
+* 1st place: $3000 (USD).
-* 2nd place: $2000.
+* 2nd place: $2000 (USD).
-* 3rd place: $1000.
+* 3rd place: $1000 (USD).
-* 4th place: $500.
+* 4th place: $500 (USD).
-* 5th place: $500.
+* 5th place: $500 (USD).

 The competition partners can reward the teams according to additional criteria identified due to the evaluation of projects during the final round.

-The company case direction provides a prize of 2500$ from COEX for further project development for best teams in each case proposed by COEX company.
+The company case competition provides a prize of $2500 (USD) from COEX for further project development for the best teams in each cases.

 ## How to apply?